orca-pet3910YT/Cedar-OS/README.md

 > This OS is in pre-release, it will improve over time.

 > [!WARNING]
-> This OS may be instable in in real computers, try to run in qemu as we still did not try to run on real pc...
+> This OS may be unstable in in real computers, try to run in qemu as we still did not try to run on real pc...
 # How to compile?

 This is writen in x86 assembly and C and needs to be created specifically with **NASM**, by running: